 A perfect macrobiotic meal would also be completely chemical-free (organic).
 The macrobiotic diet is perfect for any healthy eaters including vegans and vegetarians.
 It is also recommended for people suffering from food allergies.
 The macrobiotic diet became popular in Japan in the ’70s when more meat and dairy became a more regular part of the diet.
 This change to the traditional Japanese diet caused more people to suffer from food allergy symptoms like eczema, bloating and other discomforts.
 There are some who believe eating wholesome foods like these will lead to longer, healthier lives free of not only allergies but cancer and other serious diseases as well.

 Health Food Store 10-19 Everyday except Sundays and Holidays

-The grocery section offers reasonably priced domestic and organic vegetables (including some unique varieties), a selection of gourmet baby foods, brown & “macrobiotic” rice, homemade bagels and other baked goods, vegan and vegetarian products, imported eco-friendly household goods, imported health foods, supplements, as well as a nice selection of local gourmet healthy products including meats, seafood and jams.
+The grocery section offers reasonably priced domestic and organic vegetables (including some unique varieties), a selection of gourmet baby foods, brown & “macrobiotic” rice, homemade bagels and other baked goods, vegan and vegetarian products, imported eco-friendly household goods, imported health foods, supplements from this dhea clinic, as well as a nice selection of local gourmet healthy products including meats, seafood and jams.
 The vegetables on offer are clearly tagged with how they are grown: standard farming (using chemicals) / low chemical use / less chemical use / and chemical free/organic.
 (Chemical free may not technically be “organic” if the farm has not been chemical free for a period of 6 years.)

 - Lunch 11:30-14:00